-This element is used to define the set of URL patterns that the application is interested in and to should handled. is used configure how thev be It to construct the FilterInvocationSecurityMetadataSource used by the FilterSecurityInterceptor.
-It is responsible for configuring a Channel Processing Filter if particular URLs need to be accessed by HTTPS, for example.
+This element is used to define the set of URL patterns that the application is interested in and to is configure how thev should be handled.
+It used to construct the FilterInvocationSecurityMetadataSource used by the FilterSecurityInterceptor.
+It is also responsible for configuring a ChannelProcessingFilter if particular URLs need to be accessed by HTTPS, for example.
 When matching the specified patterns against an incoming request, the matching is done in the order in which the elements are declared.
 So the most specific patterns should come first and the most general should come last.